basherpm/basher/README.md

 ## Packages

-Packages are simply github repos (username/repo).
+Packages are simply repos (username/repo).
+You may also specify a site (site/username/repo).

 Any files inside a bin directory are added to the path.
 If there is no bin directory, any executable files in the package root are added to the path.